VolkerSiep/SigmaMu/README.md

 solver.solve()
 ```

-The solver applies the *Newton-Raphson* nethod, whereas the system matrix (here pathetically 3x3) is obtained using [CasADi](https://web.casadi.org).
+The solver applies the *Newton-Raphson* method, whereas the system matrix (here pathetically 3x3) is obtained using [CasADi](https://web.casadi.org).
 The linearized systems are solved using the multicore *Intel oneAPI* solver provided by the [PyPardiso](https://pypi.org/project/pypardiso/) package:
 ```
 Iter   LMET   Alpha   Time   Limit on bound Max residual
 ----- ----- ------- ------ ---------------- ------------